aplteam/Tester/README.md

 * Try to keep your test cases simple and test just one thing at a time, for example just one method at a time.

-* For more complex methods (for example, excepts different kinds of arguments) create a group with the method name as group name.
+* For more complex methods (for example, accepts different kinds of arguments) create a group with the method name as group name.

 * Create everything you need on the fly and tidy up afterwards.
 Or more precisely, tidy up (leftovers!), prepare, test, tidy up again.
 In other words, make the test case "stand-alone".